 - Built from a subset of RHEL content: Red Hat Universal Base images are built from a subset of normal Red Hat Enterprise Linux content.

 - Redistributable: UBI images allow standardization for Red Hat customers, partners, ISVs, and others.
 With UBI images, you can build your container images on a foundation of official Red Hat software that can be freely shared and deployed.

-- Provides a set of pre-built language runtime container images: The runtime images based on Application Streams provide a foundation for applications that can benefit from standard, supported runtimes such as python, perl, php, dotnet, nodejs, and ruby.
+- Provide a set of pre-built language runtime container images: The runtime images based on Application Streams provide a foundation for applications that can benefit from standard, supported runtimes such as python, perl, php, dotnet, nodejs, and ruby.

-Provides a set of associated YUM repositories: YUM repositories include RPM packages and updates that allow you to add application dependencies and rebuild UBI container images.
+Provide a set of associated YUM repositories: YUM repositories include RPM packages and updates that allow you to add application dependencies and rebuild UBI container images.

 ubi-8-baseosrepository holds the redistributable subset of RHEL packages you can include in your container.

 ubi-8-appstreamrepository holds Application streams packages that you can add to a UBI image to help you standardize the environments you use with applications that require particular runtimes.